bblhd/texi/README.md

 - Thanks to to [jtanx](https://github.com/jtanx) for their [libclipboard](https://github.com/jtanx/libclipboard)
 library which I borrowed liberally from.
-- And also to tale-cohomology for their Stack Overflow [answer](https://stackoverflow.com/a/72977399) about getting started with the clipboard.
+- And also to étale-cohomology for their Stack Overflow [answer](https://stackoverflow.com/a/72977399) about getting started with the clipboard.